 Here’s the bottle we opened tonight:

 Tranquility is what I would consider a classic rosé.
 A little bit coppery in color, with a delicate nose of strawberry and a hint of citrus fruits.
-It tastes of strawberries, too, with mild acidity, and not too sweet.
+It tastes a bit like strawberries, too, with mild acidity, and not too sweet.
 For die-hard white wine drinkers, I think it would be a nice foray into a more colorful world.
 Lovers of rosé (I include myself in this group) won’t be disappointed.

 I’m enjoying a glass as I type, and I’m a little sad I have to share the bottle with the handsome husband, though I’m sure I’ll be grateful tomorrow morning.